Arbint/UIWPerforce/SystemVariable.md

 # Setup System Environment Variables

-You should setup some of the important environt variables so your system knows what your default configureation is.
+You should setup some of the important environment variables so your system knows what your default configuration is.

 1, Press the ```Start``` Button, and search for ```Environment Variable``` find and launch the ```Edit the system envrionment``` option: